CharlesWiltgen/how-to-podcast/music.md

 Royalty-free music is created expressly so you can use it legally, without having to pay ongoing royalties or license fees.

 Note that “royalty-free” is different than “free”.
+Below are commonly-recommended sources for both free and paid royalty-free music and other sounds.

 <!--Please note that "Royalty Free" does NOT mean "Free of Cost" (although some files are both).
 Please pay attention to the Terms and Conditions on anything you download, and make sure you provide proper attribution when needed.
 (Something that show notes are good for.)-->